amomen9/PostgreSQL/PostgreSQL Course/Introduction to PostgreSQL (With Practical Approach)/introducing_postgresql_files_and_directories.md

 ## Some Important Paths (RHEL)

-Use “which” to track binaries that exist in the path.
+Use `which` to track binaries that exist in the path.
 Example:

 ![which.png](image/introduction2postgresql/which.png)